 I thought it would be a good idea to say hello to some of the new readers of the blog by writing about one of the terms that I use frequently on my site-a term that I still consider to be one of the best descriptors of what it is that I do–Root Magic.

-Root magic could also be called folk magic, green magic, or “low” magic.
+Root Magic could also be called folk magic, green magic, or “low” magic.
 It is not so much a system as a tapestry; a tapestry that weaves together faerie tales, folk lore, superstitions, divination techniques, and ritual work to create a sumptuous image.
-Root magic is a kind of folk magic because it is derived from specific folk traditions-which vary from culture to culture and religion to religion-but there are thematic beliefs that hold the same across cultures and these are often emphasized in root magic.
-Green magic and Root Magic are often confused because they both make use of the natural world-herbs, roots, leaves, flowers, berries, zoological curios, and every day items like honey, salt, pepper, nails, and pins.
+Indeed, Root Magic is a kind of folk magic because it is derived from specific folk traditions.
+While these vary from culture to culture and religion to religion there are thematic beliefs that hold the same across cultures that are often emphasized in root magic.
+Green Magic and Root Magic are often confused because they both make use of the natural world: herbs, roots, leaves, flowers, berries, zoological curios, and every day items like honey, salt, pepper, nails, and pins.
 These make up much of the materia magica in this style of ritual work and a root woman such as myself is most happy when she can cultivate, grow, and harvest many of the plants and herbs used in ritual work.
 I do this and it makes my work deeper and closer to the bone of things.

-Finally, root magic pays special attention to place-as in the specific place where you live, right now.
+Finally, Root Magic pays special attention to place-as in the specific place where you live, right now.
 The weather patterns, local flora and fauna, local land wights, and the beings that share your little physical place on earth with you are often your greatest teachers.
-For this reason, in my own experience and in the experience of some of my colleagues root magic can open the way to the otherworld, faerie land, where local spirits may be found flourishing and thriving by those with eyes to see and ears to hear.
-Root magic is earthy-much of the ritual work is done in the kitchen or in the garden, stories are told over fires and at family gatherings–the lines between myth, reality, and magic are thin indeed and the able magician dances through them gleefully.
-It is important to note that Root magic is a practice and really, a lifestyle, as opposed to a religion.
-Its equally important to understand that many fantastic root women and cunning men practice the faith of their day and family (often, if European in origin, that means Christianity or Judaism) while subscribing to beliefs that now are often labeled “pagan”.
+For this reason, in my own experience and in the experience of some of my colleagues, Root Magic can open the way to the otherworld, faerie land, where local spirits may be found flourishing and thriving by those with eyes to see and ears to hear.
+Root Magic is earthy.
+Much of the ritual work is done in the kitchen or in the garden.
+Stories are told over fires and at family gatherings–the lines between myth, reality, and magic are thin indeed and the able magician dances through them gleefully.
+It is important to note that Root Magic is a practice and, really, a lifestyle, as opposed to a religion.
+It’s equally important to understand that many fantastic root women and cunning men practice the faith of their day and family (often, if European in origin, that means Christianity or Judaism) while subscribing to beliefs that now are often labeled “pagan”.